Vapok/AdventureBackpacks/PATCHNOTES.md

 # 1.6.12.0 - Redefining Keymappings and Open with Inventory Option
 * Adjusted Config Keymappings to allow for Gamepad, Mouse, or Keyboard to be set.
   * Untested Controller Support - I'm hoping this works, but it might not.
 Please provide feedback.
-* Added in additional configuration option to Open Backpack Inventory when Player Inventory is Opened.
+* Added an additional configuration option to Open Backpack Inventory when Player Inventory is Opened.
   * This defaults to Disabled.
-Set to Enabled (true) to open backpack at same time as inventory.
+Set to Enabled (true) to open the backpack at the same time as inventory.

 # 1.6.11.0 - Clean Up and Upgrade of BepInEx
 * Updates to BepInEx 5.4.21